delashu/delashu.github.io/bigdat/number_theory.md

 ```

-The unit tests can be run by running the following in the terminal:
+The unit tests can be run by executing the following in the terminal:

 ```console
 pytest